 The Gould Library and Writing Center have numerous, and often multiple copies of, different style manuals.
 If your professor gives you the name of a specific style, you can search for the title of the style in our online catalog (Catalyst) accessible from the library’s web site.

 There are three major styles that include instructions on formatting citations and bibliographies:

-MLA Handbook for Writers of Research Papers (MLA) CC Ready Reference LB2369 .G53 2003 Chicago Manual of Style CC Ready Reference Z253 .U69 2003 (also online through BRIDGE) Publication Manual of the American Psychological Association (APA) CC Ready Reference BF76.7 .P83 2001
+MLA Handbook for Writers of Research Papers (MLA) CC Ready Reference LB2369 .G53 2003 Chicago Manual of Style CC Ready Reference Z253 .U69 2003 (also online through Catalyst) Publication Manual of the American Psychological Association (APA) CC Ready Reference BF76.7 .P83 2001

 Individual departments and professors often have preferences about which style should be used.
 These are often identified on your syllabus or on the department’s web site.
 If it isn’t clear to you which style is appropriate for your assignment, ask your professor.

 - Librarians and writing tutors work with students using a wide variety of citation styles and are happy to help.